Houston Astros

 After a major slump throughout the next decade, the team was purchased by business owner Jim Crane in 2011 for $680 million.
-Under Crane's ownership, the Astros embraced sabermetrics and pioneered new analytical technologies in their transition to the American League, and by the mid-2010s transformed from a historically middling franchise into one of MLB's most dominant and successful clubs, as headlined by stars such as Jose Altuve.
-Since then, the Astros have won over 100 games in four seasons, and have appeared in a record seven consecutive American League Championship Series, winning four of the last seven American League pennants.
+Under Crane's ownership and the tenure of former GM Jeff Luhnow, the Astros embraced sabermetrics and pioneered new analytical technologies in their transition to the American League, and by the mid-2010s transformed from a historically middling franchise into one of MLB's most dominant and successful clubs, as headlined by stars such as Jose Altuve.
+Since then, the Astros have won over 100 games in four seasons, and appeared in a record seven consecutive American League Championship Series between 2017 and 2023, winning the American League pennant four times.
 During this era, the Astros won the 2017 World Series, their first championship, against the Los Angeles Dodgers; however, this win drew controversy and backlash from fans after the Astros were implicated in a sign stealing scandal.

-They made later World Series appearances in against the Washington Nationals, against the Atlanta Braves, and against the Philadelphia Phillies, winning their second title in the latter series.
+The Astros made later World Series appearances in against the Washington Nationals, against the Atlanta Braves, and against the Philadelphia Phillies, winning their second title in the latter series.
 Often cited as one of the best teams in the American League, the team's sustained success since 2015 has led some to declare the Astros a dynasty.
 They are the only team to win a postseason series in seven straight seasons.
 Their fifth pennant in 2022 made them the second team created in the expansion era to win five league pennants (after the Mets) and the fifth expansion team to have won two World Series championships.
-In 2024, the Astros clinched their AL West division title for the seventh time in eight years and became the first team to win the AL West division in four straight years since the 1971–1975 Oakland Athletics.
+In 2024, the Astros clinched their AL West division title for the seventh time in eight years and became the first team to win the AL West division in four straight years since the 1971–1975 era Oakland Athletics.